zkyseu/PPlanedet/README.md

 # PPlanedet: A Toolkit for lane detection based on PaddlePaddle

 In this project, we develop a toolkit for lane detection to facilitate research.
-Especially, PPlanedet is built upon [Paddleseg](https://github.com/PaddlePaddle/PaddleSeg) which is a development Toolkit for segmentation based on PaddlePaddle.
+Welcome to join us to make this project more perfect and practical.

 If you do not have enough compute resource, we recommend that you can run our project at [AiStudio](https://aistudio.baidu.com/aistudio/index?ad-from=m-title), which can provide V100 with 32GB memory for free.
 We also open source the chinese version at AiStudio.
 Project link is [here](https://aistudio.baidu.com/aistudio/projectdetail/5099135?contributionType=1)

 ## News
 <ul class="nobull">
+  <li>[2022-12-14] :fire: We release versionv2.
+Compared with v1, v2 is achieved by Hook instead of being built upon Paddleseg.
+With v2, we can obtain a better SCNN with 95% accuracy on Tusimple dataset.
+It should be noticed that we only spent 30 epochs to achieve this result.
+Pretrain weight is available.
-  <li>[2022-12-4] :fire: we release the inference/demo code.
+  <li>[2022-12-4] : we release the inference/demo code.
 You can directly test our model.
   <li>[2022-11-24] : we release the evaluation code and pretrain weight of the <a href="https://github.com/zkyseu/PPlanedet/tree/main/configs/scnn">SCNN</a> in Tusimple dataset.
 We also update the Installation and training documentations of our project.
 In the following days, we will upload Inference/demo code and pretrain weight of SCNN in CULane dataset.
 Meanwhile, we will reproduce ERFNet.
   <li>[2022-11-22] we release the project code.
 We now only reproduce the SCNN with 93.70% accuracy in Tusimple dataset.
 Pretrain model will be updated in the following days.
 We will also release the eval and demo code in the following days.